lawrencemwangi496-design/C_basic-to-projects/README.md

 # C Learning Journey

 ## About
-This repository contains all my C programming exercises and projects, organized by topics and school assignments.
+This repository contains all my C programming exercises and projects, organized by school work, mini_projects and projects.

 ## Folder Structure

-### Basics
+### School work
 - `variables/` → exercises on variables, constants, and data types
 - `loops/` → exercises with `for`, `while`, `do-while` loops
 - `conditionals/` → exercises with `if`, `if-else`, `switch` statements
 - `functions/` → practice writing and using functions
 - `pointers/` → basic pointer exercises
+-`cfile handling/` basic c file handling exercises

 ###Mini_projects
-- 'Mpesa_simulation/'- mpesa simulation simulating currrent day mpesa

-###Mini-School_Projects
-- `guessing_game/` → simple number guessing game

-### Personal Projects
-- Any experiments or larger projects I built on my own
+- Roaster manager- manages student detail using struct and memory allocation also using cfile handling

+###Projects
+- Mpesa simulation - it an mpesa simulation that is mostly used in kenya

 ## Notes
 - All assignments are arranged in order of my learning progress in the Basics.